Common Student Question: How Long Should I Be Taking Lessons.

-- I’ve had students, who went from complete beginner only knowing a couple of chords when they started out with me, to having their own teaching business teaching guitar to 40+ students a week in 3 years.
+- I’ve had students, who went from complete beginner only knowing a couple of chords when they started out with me, to have their own teaching business teaching guitar to 40+ students a week in 3 years.

-- I’ve prepared artists with relatively poor guitar skills, who had a top level session guitarist on their latest CD, and who, before the CD release, wanted to learn all the guitar parts on their album note for note so they could play them live.
+- I’ve prepared artists with relatively poor guitar skills, who had a top-level session guitarist on their latest CD, and who, before the CD release, wanted to learn all the guitar parts on their album note for note so they could play them live.

-When I say “poor guitar skills” in this case: I mean that these artists knew about 15-25 chords, had kind a ok rhythm playing, and some ok sense of at least 1 pentatonic scale fingering.
+When I say “poor guitar skills” in this case: I mean that these artists knew about 15-25 chords, had kind of ok rhythm playing, and some ok sense of at least 1 pentatonic scale fingering.
 I always get these artists to play guitar confidently live, playing the parts of a top session guy, pretty much as on the album, in 8-12 weeks.

-- I’ve had students who come in for lesson not even knowing how to hold a guitar, who in no more than THREE weeks time mastered Smoke on The Water and Highway to Hell note for note, able to play along the song exactly as on the album… in addition to also knowing bar chords, the location of the notes on the fretboard, etc… in only 3 weeks time.
+- I’ve had students who come in for lesson not even knowing how to hold a guitar, who in no more than THREE weeks time mastered Smoke on The Water and Highway to Hell note for note, able to play along with the song exactly as on the album… in addition to also knowing bar chords, the location of the notes on the fretboard, etc… in only 3 weeks time.

-Instead of working from an overall projected big picture vision you work towards (long term), you in this case here, go for a goal oriented approach. (shorter term).
+Instead of working from an overall projected big picture vision, you work towards (long term), you in this case here, go for a goal-oriented approach. (shorter-term).

 You set deadlines by which you want to achieve certain specific stepping stones.

-You can at any given time decide that enough stepping stones have been taken, and terminate things at will based on an in the moment assessment that you are content at the time with where you have gotten to.
+You can at any given time decide that enough stepping stones have been taken, and terminate things at will based on an in-the-moment assessment that you are content at the time with where you have gotten to.

 A Specifically Chosen Length of Time

-A 3rd way of answering that question: is with specific time tables.
+A 3rd way of answering that question: is with specific timetables.

 This is the system that music schools operate on.